roma-glushko/roma-glushko.github.io/content/blog/communicate-through-code/index.md

     factorial(1e3)
 ```

 Context managers help to decouple business logic from the context creation.
-That makes usage of contexts a way more cleaner without unnecessary burden that initialization/cleanup code could bring to the code.
+That makes the usage of contexts more cleaner without the unnecessary burden that initialization/cleanup code could bring to the code.

-Here is just a few examples of using context managers in the wild:
+Here are just a few examples of using context managers in the wild:

 - work with files.
 Python vanilla [`open()`](https://docs.python.org/3/library/functions.html#open) function is implemented as a context manager.
 - create a request context.
 [HTTPX](https://www.python-httpx.org/async/) uses an async context manager to create a request session.
 - mock objects for testing purposes.
 [Python's mock object library](https://docs.python.org/3/library/unittest.mock.html) uses a context manager to create a context where some object is going to be mocked for the sake of unit testing.
 - control over backpropagation.
-[Tensorflow and Keras](https://keras.io/getting_started/intro_to_keras_for_researchers/) uses a context manager to give a fine-grained control over DNN backprogation gradients.
+[Tensorflow and Keras](https://keras.io/getting_started/intro_to_keras_for_researchers/) use a context manager to give fine-grained control over DNN backprogation gradients.
 - define event emitting scope.
-I have used context managers to elaborate scope to which you want to emit Socket.io events in [the socket.io-redis-emitter project](https://github.com/roma-glushko/socket.io-redis-emitter)
+I have used context managers to elaborate the scope to which you want to emit Socket.io events in [the socket.io-redis-emitter project](https://github.com/roma-glushko/socket.io-redis-emitter)
 - etc.

 ## Comments

 Knowing the full context of the solution will help other contributors to evolve it.
-Some solutions are suboptimal, because the code owner did not know a better way to implement it.
+Some solutions are suboptimal because the code owner did not know a better way to implement them.
 So someone can understand the context and refactor the code.

 More frequently there are external requirements and conditions that prompt us to write suboptimal code.
 We need to specify them in order to let everyone know in the team.
 There is probably no better place for that than a comment near the code it belongs to.